Introduction

 The new connector will be issued a default name.
 So our first step is to change this to something reasonable.
 At the settings and parameters tab, set name to “MyTwitter” and click the “Update” button.

 To make this connector as general as possible we are going to have with twitter screen name to index as an parameter.
-To do so we must first go to the settings and parameters tab and add a parameter called “screen name”.
+To do so we must first go to the settings and parameters tab and add a parametes called “screen name” for choosing witch Twitter screen name to crawl, select authentication as an anput field also.

 At the configure test collection tab, set screen name to the twitter screen name you want to crawl.
-In this case “cnnbrk”.
+In this case CNN Breaking News screen name “cnnbrk”.

 The code